Loading Data to a Google BigQuery Data Warehouse

 If the Destination tables provide for primary keys, Hevo performs the following steps to deduplicate and load the data to the data warehouse.

 1. Apply the __hevo_ingested_at timestamp to each Event at the time of ingestion from Source.
-This column is retained in the Destination table also.
+This column is retained in the Destination table.

 3. Create a temporary staging table with the same schema as the Destination table and the additional metadata columns.
-The ingested data is loaded to this table and all the steps for its deduplication are performed on this table.
+The ingested data is loaded to this table, and all the steps for deduplicating it are performed on this table.
 Read Creating and using tables in Google BigQuery.

 4. Copy files to the staging table: